Image: Waterhouse, John William; Hylas and the Nymphs; Manchester Art Gallery; http://www.artuk.org/artworks/hylas-and-the-nymphs-206346

 She moaned, then squirmed, then thrashed in his arms.
 Shoving him away, she wiped at her mouth and spat.
 ‘No.’

-Again, that hurt look on his face, and it almost destroyed her.
+Again, that hurt look, and it almost destroyed her.
 All she wanted to do was wrap him in her arms, but she closed her eyes and shut him out.

 She took a deep breath.
 ‘I will come with you, willingly, openly, if you release my brother and everyone else you’ve taken.’